mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Working on
 - Follow up as needed for individual projects:
-	- Installation improvements:
-		- Plan next installation related meeting
+	- Figure out next steps for installation improvements planning
-		- Post installation meeting notes
+	- Organize product strategy work and figure out next steps for myself.
 - Continue following up on 1Password renewal
 - Check in with individual team members to see if everyone has everything they need and if there's anything time sensitive to discuss:
 	- TODO: Brent, Anish, Rajat, Mukesh, Dom